 The above command will show you your certificate request document.
 You can use this to generate certificates – usually these are .pem or .cer files.

-After you get your certificate from your CA, you can put the certificate and the keys (from the zip folder generated above) in the /etc/elasticsearch/certs/ folder, and update the /etc/elasticsearch/elasticsearch.yml to use your new certificate.
+After you get your certificate from your CA, you can put the certificate and the keys (from the zip folder generated above) in the /etc/elasticsearch/certs/ and update the /etc/elasticsearch/elasticsearch.yml to use your new certificate.

 sudo /usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password